CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Results

 Fig. (\ref{fig:roc}) shows the signal (top) efficiency vs. the background (QCD) rejection curves for those representative models for which at least one of the metrics is highest among others (those in bold-face in table \ref{tab:pointres}).
+This also shows how all \textit{EffNet-S} nets outperform the best \textit{LeNet} with just images as input (dashed curves), but with Global features put in, all of their performances are equivalent (solid, colored curves).
+We have also added the optimal possible ROC curve obtained from \textit{likelihood ratio} analysis using generative models (ref. \cite{Geuskens:2024tfo}; in thick black) to showcase the space allowed for future progress.

 In the case of other CNNs, the entries for the `Image Resolution' column are calculated in the following way: we know these images were created $40\times 40$ (\textit{DeepTop}) and $64\times 64$ (for \textit{ResNext}) for $R = 0.8$.
 This corresponds to $60\times 60$ and $96\times 96$ for $R=1.2$, which is our case.
 These are all grayscale images with only one channel for $p_T$.
 All networks used in this analysis that utilize the global features outperform the classic \textit{DeepTop} CNN structure in terms of accuracy, if not in background rejection. \textit{ResNeXt-50} has a much better performance, but it is considerably heavier than the \textit{EffNet-S} (the best performing global feat. variant is $1/7$-th in size of \textit{ResNeXt-50}).
 These nets are faster as well.
 The longest inference time for \textit{EffNet-S} is half of that for \textit{ResNeXt-50}.